-Guidelines for New and Remodeled Restaurants have been developed to assist contractors and business owners with the construction of new food establishments and/or the remodeling of existing food establishments.
+- New and Remodeled Restaurant Guidelines help assist contractors and business owners with the construction or remodeling of food establishments